elendee/threepress/README.md

 Create them using the shortcode generator in the Threepress admin, and then paste the shortcode wherever you want.

+To customize the layout or dimensions of your gallery, use CSS.
+An id tag of form `#threepress-gallery-[gallery name]` will be appended, or use class `.threepress-viewer` / `.threepress-viewer canvas`.

+The three.js renderer should adjust to match your given dimensions automatically to prevent skewing or blurring.

+Customize them yourself with code (see below), or stay tuned for future extensions to this plugin.

+## Notes

+All models must be in ".glb" format - most 3d programs can export to this.

+They are stored in the Media Library like everything else, but can be found easily through the Threepress library, which simply filters for ".glb" extensions.

 #### For javascript devs:
 All the galleries on a given page will be available in the global variable `THREEPRESS`, in the `canvases` property.
 See the `Canvas` class (`static/js/Canvas.js`) for insight on interacting with these.

-Galleries are kept deliberately simple, for easier extensibility.

-## Notes

-All models must be in ".glb" format - most 3d programs can export to this.

-They are stored in the Media Library like everything else, but can be found easily through the Threepress library, which simply filters for ".glb" extensions.